🔼The name Zamzummim: Summary

 The name Zamzummim comes from a noun which dictionaries don't normally list because it doesn't occur in the Bible.
 Scholars suspect that it existed in Hebrew because it does in Arabic, and it Arabic it denotes the talking of nonsense.
-The verb this Arabic noun comes from means to speak or talk, and the noun is formed by repeating the verb; as such it's probably comparable to our term "bla-bla".
+The verb from which this Arabic noun derives means to speak or talk, and the noun is formed by repeating the verb; as such it's probably comparable to our term "bla-bla".

 However, the Hebrew version of this Arabic verb, זמם (zamam), doesn't mean to speak or talk, but to plan or scheme, and that usual with detrimental effect:

 The verb זמם (zamam) means to scheme or devise and that usually in a bad way, i.e. planning or concocting to destroy or pervert something.
 Nouns זמם (zamam) and זמה (zimma) mean plan or scheme to destroy or pervert.
 Noun מזמה (mezimma) denotes a place or agent of זמה (zimma), i.e. a collection of evil plans or a malicious campaign.